 During the course you will be required to submit 4 essays of 20, 40, 60 and 80 words.
 Essays will be graded for content, grammar, and professional presentation.
 Each essay is worth 5% of the final grade.

 Group Assignments (15% of your final grade):

-The class will be divided into groups of three.
-Each group will be given three dates on which they will perform the following tasks (5% each):
+You will be working with two other students, and given three dates on which you will perform the following tasks (5% each):